juglab/cellpose-bmz-wrapper/README.md

 # cellpose-bmz-wrapper
-#### A wrapper to make a bioimage model zoo compatible package out of cellpose models
+#### A wrapper to make a bioimage model zoo compatible package out of Cellpose models

 The `model.py` contains the wrapper model's code which is a subclass of both `torch.nn.Module` and the `CellposeModel` classes.
 This model is based on cellpose `cyto3` model, and the `SizeModel` is also included.
-To produce sample input/outputs you can use the `data_preparation` notebbok.
+To produce sample input/outputs you can use the `data_preparation` notebook.
 And to pack the model for the _BMZ_ use the `model_preparation_cellpose` notebook.

 ### Usage example
 ```python